Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 ### Improvements made after feedback
  - Removed color-coded output feature, retry logic, summary,  and timestamped CSV output as these added complexity without being required by the     task
  - Used with open() for file handling so the file closes automatically even if something goes wrong
- - Refined the duplicate detection logic, ensuring two urls with different tracking parameters pointing to the same source caught as duplicates
+ - Refined the duplicate detection logic, ensuring two urls with different tracking parameters pointing to the same source are caught as duplicates
- - Used DictReader instead of reader as the given CSV is small, structured and has a header; DictReader automatically handles the header row
+ - Used DictReader instead of reader as, the given CSV is small, structured and has a header; DictReader automatically handles the header row
  - Changed visited_urls from a set to a dictionary so the script can show which original URL a duplicate was matched against